TGX-UM/FetalBrain_Study/README.md

 # FetalBrain_Study
-Repository containing transcriptomics metadata for fetal brain samples from Spanish Biobank
+Repository containing transcriptomics metadata and scripts used for analysis of fetal brain samples from Spanish Biobank